arbovm/scratchweb/README.md

-# Why not to rewrite the web from scratch?
+# Why not rewrite the web from scratch?

 ### This is a Challenge: